cymatiste/botinthewoods/README.md

 If you get "Javascript heap out of memory" errors, these instructions might help: https://medium.com/@vuongtran/how-to-solve-process-out-of-memory-in-node-js-5f0de8f8464c ...
 Do you know a better way to manage memory in node?
 I'm a total node newbie; let's talk.

-## Miscellany

-You'll find a bunch of unused stuff in here too:
-- an older web version of the basic tree generator.
-It was designed to visualize data, not nature, which is why my trees look pretty crude in structure.
-- bot.js, a currently obsolete file that previously handled the generating and tweeting all-in-one (and failed to tweet on anything resembling a stable schedule because it got hung up for long periods when it generated a complex scene).
-It also has skeletal functions to handle responding to tweets, that I'm not using yet.

 ## MIT License: